kusamanetwork/userguide/docs/faq.md

 ## How can I get KSMs?
 The genesis distribution of KSM will be exactly as for DOT: if you purchased DOTs in the sale then you own an equal share of the Kusama network.
 The Web3 Foundation will use some of its holdings to fund a frictional faucet for those that do not currently hold DOTs.
 [Here’s how to claim KSM](./start/claims.md).

-Alternatively, a public faucet and a KSM grants process will also be made available after genesis.
+Alternatively, [a public faucet](https://github.com/kusamanetwork/faucet) and a KSM grants process are also available.

 ## Will Kusama eventually turn into Polkadot mainnet?
 No, Kusama is a completely different network than Polkadot, but has many of the same features of Polkadot (like parachains) and uses an early version of the code that will be used for Polkadot.